QuickNET-Tech/GTAO_Booster_PoC/README.md

 ## How to use

-Inject the dll found in [releases](https://github.com/QuickNET-Tech/GTAO_Booster_PoC/releases) with a DLL injector of your choice ([Xenos](https://github.com/DarthTon/Xenos) and [Extreme Injector](https://github.com/master131/ExtremeInjector) are popular choices) and then just head online
+Inject the dll found in [releases](https://github.com/QuickNET-Tech/GTAO_Booster_PoC/releases) with a DLL injector of your choice ([Xenos](https://github.com/DarthTon/Xenos) is my go to, [Extreme Injector](https://github.com/master131/ExtremeInjector) is another popular choices) and then just head online
 NOTE : You can inject whenever you want as long as GTA5.exe is running and before you've started to head online

 ## Anti-virus